fcash-js/fcash-pay/CONTRIBUTING.md

 provide the following information:

 - Which platform are you using?
 (Which device and operating system)
-- Which version of Copay are you using?
-(Check Copay version on the side menu)
+- Which version of FcashApp are you using?
+(Check FcashApp version on the side menu)
 - Please import your wallet on a different platform.
 Does the problem persist?
 - What type of wallet are you using? (multisig or singlesig)
 - When the wallet was created?
 On which device / operating system
-- Please check Copay logs (General Settings -> About Copay -> Session Logs).
+- Please check FcashApp logs (General Settings -> About FcashApp -> Session Logs).
 Look for any errors reported there (errors are shown in red)
 - If possible, please provide a screenshot of the error / issue.

 If you need to provide personal / sensitive data to solve the issue (like the Wallet Id), do not use Github Issues.
-We will provide a better channel (like an BitPay email address) so you can send the information.
+We will provide a better channel (like an Fcash email address) so you can send the information.
 If possible, please encrypt your emails using GnuPG.

 To open an issue go to [Github Issues](https://github.com/fcash-project/fcash-pay/issues).